darrenjs/log2mem/README.md

 ==============

-In addition to diagnositc logging, log2mem offers some extra feature to help the process of debugging.
-Well, in additiojs to the logger, log2meme has some other feature to help debugging.
+In addition to diagnositc logging, log2mem offers some extra feature to help the process of debugging, which are useles in both normal debugging situations as well as with multi-threaded or real-time code.
-Theyse bcan be of use for all lopgging tasks, not just ultra high speed rint .

 Variables & external interaction
 --------------------------------

-One feature is variables.
-Variable can be defined in the memmap whic can be read nadn written, using log2mem functions.
-This nice this is that these can also be read and wirtten to using the util tool; this give a quite methods to easily integrate with a program while it is running.
+The most useful extra feature is variables.
+The log2mem API can be used to define variables that get stored in the memmap, and which can be read and written both by the program and by the external log2mem-util.
+This provides a quick & easy mechanism to enable a developer to interact with a program while it is being debugged (e.g., to temporarily alter its course of execution, or read & write program state).
+The traditional approach to achieve this, outside of a debugger, is to use posix signals.

+The following code shows how to create a variable, and how to access it from outside the debugged program:

+    // create int variable, give it a name & id, and set to 0 int          var_id   = 1;
+    const char*  var_name = "stopflag";
+    log2mem_var_int_init(var_id, 0, var_name);

+    # externally set variable to 1
+    $ ./log2mem-util   /tmp/log2mem.dat --int[1]=1

 Counters
 --------

-[say about extra things log2mem can do]
+Another feature is counters.
+The log2mem memmap can hold counters which are incremented via log2mem calls, and can be queried using log2mem-util.